-Te Uru is delighted to present the Portage Ceramic Awards 2021.
-This annual award provides a vital platform to showcase the diversity of contemporary ceramic practice in Aotearoa.
+Te Uru is delighted to present the Portage Ceramic Awards 2022.
+This annual award provides a vital platform to showcase the diversity of contemporary clay practices in Aotearoa.

 For the latest updates and ongoing Portage news, keep an eye on this page via teuru.org.nz/portage or the Portage Ceramic Awards Facebook page.